Android (operating system): Other uses

 In October 2015, The Wall Street Journal reported that Android will serve as Google's future main laptop operating system, with the plan to fold ChromeOS into it by 2017.
 Google's Sundar Pichai, who led the development of Android, explained that "mobile as a computing paradigm is eventually going to blend with what we think of as desktop today."
 Also, back in 2009, Google co-founder Sergey Brin himself said that ChromeOS and Android would "likely converge over time."
 Lockheimer, who replaced Pichai as head of Android and ChromeOS, responded to this claim with an official Google blog post stating that "While we've been working on ways to bring together the best of both operating systems, there's no plan to phase out ChromeOS [which has] guaranteed auto-updates for five years".
 That is unlike Android where support is shorter with "EOL dates [being..] at least 3 years [into the future] for Android tablets for education".

-At Google I/O in May 2016, Google announced Daydream, a virtual reality platform that relies on a smartphone and provides VR capabilities through a virtual reality headset and controller designed by Google itself.
-The platform is built into Android starting with Android Nougat, differentiating from standalone support for VR capabilities.
-The software is available for developers, and was released in 2016.
+At Google I/O in May 2016, Google announced Daydream, a virtual reality platform that relied on a smartphone and provided VR capabilities through a virtual reality headset and controller designed by Google itself.
+However, this did not catch on and was discontinued in 2019.

 Mascot

 The mascot of Android is a green android robot, as related to the software's name.
-Although it has no official name, the Android team at Google reportedly call it "Bugdroid".
+Although it had no official name for a long time, the Android team at Google reportedly call it "Bugdroid".

+In 2024, a Google blog post revealed its official name, "The Bot".

 It was designed by then-Google graphic designer Irina Blok on November 5, 2007, when Android was announced.
 Contrary to reports that she was tasked with a project to create an icon, Blok confirmed in an interview that she independently developed it and made it open source.
 The robot design was initially not presented to Google, but it quickly became commonplace in the Android development team, with various variations of it created by the developers there who liked the figure, as it was free under a Creative Commons license.
 Its popularity amongst the development team eventually led to Google adopting it as an official icon as part of the Android logo when it launched to consumers in 2008.